p2panda/handbook/website/docs/02-organising-data/queries.md

 # Queries

-- clients send _queries_ to nodes in order to publish new entries and query materialised instances
+- clients send _queries_ to nodes in order to publish new entries and query materialised documents
-- queries are sent as [JSON RPC 2.0][json_rpc] requests
+- queries are sent via HTTP using the [GraphQL][graphql] language
-- requests described on this page are implemented as part of [Aquadoggo][aquadoggo]
+- serving a GraphQL API and handling requests is implemented in [nodes][nodes], for example [Aquadoggo][aquadoggo]
-- refer to the [p2panda RPC interface][p2panda_openrpc] for a full specification of requests and responses
+- nodes use the same GraphQL API to talk to each other, you can read more about it under [replication][replication]

-## Use Cases
+## Client API

 - clients can publish entries
-    - before that, clients can retrieve parameters required for encoding entries
+    - before that, clients can retrieve parameters required for encoding entries if they can't compute them independently
-- clients can retrieve materialised instances of a given schema
+- clients can retrieve materialised documents and document views of a given schema
-    - _instances can be filtered by individual fields_
+    - _documents can be filtered by individual fields_
     - _linked documents can be retrieved_
-    - _instances can be sorted by arbitrary fields_
+    - _documents can be sorted by arbitrary fields_
-    - _instances can be sorted by self-referential orderings_
+    - _documents can be sorted by self-referential orderings_

-## Publishing Entries
+### Publishing Entries

 - clients use two RPC methods for publishing entries:
     1. `panda_getEntryArguments` to retrieve parameters required for encoding an entry